 In this example I am working on a MacKenzie tartan.
 With other tartans some of the measurements will vary according to the size of the sett.

 All measurements in these two diagrams above are in centimeters.
 They are only a guide.
 They will vary according to the tartan you're working with and the size of the person you are making the plaid for.
-The top diagram shows the front of the plaid with the pleats pointing upwards.
+The top diagram shows the front of the plaid with the pleats pointing downwards.
 The bottom diagram shows the other side of the plaid where both selvedges overlap to cover all the pleating at the back.
 The full length of the plaid is pinned down in this pattern and the pleats steam-ironed in.

 The yellow lines show the lines of stitching on both sides of the plaid.
 The lines of stitching on the top side should be just to the side of the light stripes in the tartan.